uvastatlab/1figrviz/Python/README.md

 1. Figure Dependencies on Files.
 These are the supporting and auxilary files needed in order to run the functions in these files.

-  1FigrFunctions.py - Original 1Figr Dataset.
-This file contains extra functions from previous iterations of the project which may or may not be of interest

   # Figure1.py :
   1a- Original 1Figr Dataset